dj505/Clipboard/README.md

 You're done!

+## Notes on the firmware
+- By default, it does a lot.
+Maybe too much. *Probably* too much, actually.
+Please feel free to edit it down for your own use case!
+The [KMK docs](http://kmkfw.io/docs/) are your friend.
+- The OLED code used here is currently undocumented.
+It's fully reworked from example code I found on a GitHub issue thread that I can't seem to find again.
+It should be straightforward enough to understand, though!

 ## Required CircuitPython libraries
 CircuitPython libraries can be found [here.](https://circuitpython.org/libraries)
 This project will require the following libraries from the "lib" folder of the library bundle: